ankitk2109/Projects/Opinionator & SentiCorp Analyzer/README.md

 ![image](https://user-images.githubusercontent.com/26432753/72351239-e240fd80-36d7-11ea-9816-6a2952bc2c4b.png)

-c)Pearson’s rho: It is a measure of the strength of a linear association between two variables and is denoted by rho(r)[3].
+c)Pearson’s rho: It is a measure of the strength of a linear association between two variables and is denoted by rho(r).
-It can take a range of values from +1 to -1.
+  It can take a range of values from +1 to -1.
-A value of 0 indicates that there is no association between the two variables.
+  A value of 0 indicates that there is no association between the two variables.
-A value greater than 0 indicates a positive association that is, as the value of one variable increases, so does the value of the other variable.
+  A value greater than 0 indicates a positive association that is, as the value of one variable increases, so does the value of the other variable.
-A value less than 0 indicates a negative association; that is, as the value of one variable increases, the value of the other variable decreases.
+  A value less than 0 indicates a negative association; that is, as the value of one variable increases, the value of the other variable decreases.

 ![image](https://user-images.githubusercontent.com/26432753/72351260-f1c04680-36d7-11ea-9293-c4876b3e99c7.png)